-The idea of cyber resilience stems from how an organisation can withstand cyber events.
-The more cyber-resilient an organisation is, the better its digitally networked systems can react before, during and after a cyber incident.
-Therein, cyber resilience is related to how an organisation sees threats and vulnerabilities, the defences that it may have developed, and the resources it mobilises to mitigate a security failure after its occurrence.
-Regardless of sectors and industries, leaders should prioritise cyber resilience to avoid the catastrophic failure threatened by creative and aggressive cybercriminals.
+The idea of cyber resilience stems from how well an organisation withstand cyber events.
+The more cyber-resilient an organisation is, the stronger its digitally networked systems.
+The stronger the systems, the better the organisation can react before, during and after a cyber incident.

+Cyber resilience is how effective an organisation tackles threats and vulnerabilities.
+Cyber resilience is how the defences developed and the resources mobilised can mitigate a security failure.
+Regardless of sectors and industries, business leaders should prioritise cyber resilience.
+It is key to avoiding the catastrophic failure threatened by creative and aggressive cybercriminals.
 Why?
 Because cyber resilience is vital to our economic and societal resilience.

-Through the first half of 2021, we have seen giants around the world fall victim to cyberattacks.
-Hospitals such as the Waikato DHB, broadcast stations like Channel 9, and critical infrastructures such as the Colonial Pipelines were brought to complete operational halts as a result of cyber breaches.
-Should any of these breaches happen again, those in need of basic commodities, healthcare services and access to news and information could be seriously affected.
+Giants around the world have fell victim to cyberattacks.
+Hospitals such as the Waikato DHB, broadcast stations like Channel 9 and critical infrastructures like the Colonial Pipelines.
+These organisations were brought to complete operational halts due to cyber breaches.
+Cyber attacks are capable to impact everyone’s livelihoods and access to basic commodities.

 So, what is in the way of an organisation’s pursuit of cyber resilience?

 “It is no longer an issue of if, but when.”

 When it comes to cybersecurity, a lot of organisations tend to be reactive and only act after the fact.
 But by the time any action is taken, it is often too late where the damage is already done.
 Building cyber resilience requires plenty of planning and thinking ahead of time.
 The only way to reduce damages from cyber incidents is to remain proactive.
 Proactivity is central to handling vulnerabilities and curbing risk exposures.